Beyond the Studios

 Amanda Donohue with Shibori (image Thomas Donohue)

 15 June // Kim V. Goldsmith (Dubbo) is facilitating a performative sound-based event by invitation in Beni Forest for the Forests’ Dreams project with the French-based Les Nuits des Forêts members of Artists in Nature International Network (AiNIN).
 Titled 5 minutes of silence, it will be one of a series of site-specific artworks in forests worldwide.
-In July, Kim is joining international and Australian members of AiNIN on the Sunshine Coast, Queensland for another performance of 5 minutes of silence.
+In July, Kim is joining international and Australian members of AiNIN in Queensland for another performance of 5 minutes of silence as part of Floating Land festival, Noosa.
 MORE

 Kim V. Goldsmith, 5 minutes of silence, photograph (image supplied)